peeranha/peeranha-move/README.md

 18 - not_allowed_vote_comment

-19 - not_allowed_vote_post

-20 - not_allowed_vote_reply

-21 - not_allowed_edit
+21 - not_allowed_action

 22 - low_energy

 99 - check function getRatingAndEnergyForAction()

+100 - check function getMutableTotalRewardShare()

     Community

-20 - Require at least 5 tags
+80 - Require at least 5 tags

-21 - Require tags with unique names
+81 - Require tags with unique names

-22 - Community does not exist

-23 - Community is frozen
+82 - Community is frozen

-24 - Wrong tag id

-25 - The community does not have tag with 0 id.

-26 - At least one tag is required.

-27 - Community id can not to be 0
+83 - Community id can not to be 0

+84 - Community does not exist

-28 - Tag id can not to be 0
+85 - Tag id can not to be 0

+86 - Tag does not exist

     Common